 Personal Experience

-Speaking from personal experience, I have seldom encountered a situation where I needed or had the opportunity to promote multiple pawns to queens.
+Speaking from personal experience, I have played more than 26000 games on chess.com and there rarely was a situation where I needed or had the opportunity to promote multiple pawns to queens.

 In fact, the most I have promoted in a single game is five pawns.